Farmaan02/CivicSense/FINAL_SUMMARY.md

-# CivicSense Full End-to-End Fix and Hardening Pass - Final Summary
+# CivicPulse Full End-to-End Fix and Hardening Pass - Final Summary

 ## Overview

-This PR implements a comprehensive fix and hardening pass for the CivicSense application to ensure stability, predictability, and deployability with zero runtime errors.
+This PR implements a comprehensive fix and hardening pass for the CivicPulse application to ensure stability, predictability, and deployability with zero runtime errors.
 All acceptance criteria have been met.

 ## ✅ Completed Tasks